Jeremy Duns: Career

 Duns writes spy fiction featuring an MI6 agent called Paul Dark, set during the Cold War.
 Duns's novels are influenced by Fleming, Len Deighton and John le Carré; his debut novel, Free Agent (2009), was one of the Telegraph's "thrillers of the year" in 2009.
 The BBC optioned the television rights to the Paul Dark series in 2009, although Duns' own website notes that the option has since lapsed.

 Duns is a member of International Thriller Writers and the Crime Writers' Association.
-He lived in Stockholm, Sweden from 2004, and subsequently moved to Åland.

 Stance on plagiarism and sockpuppetry

 Duns has criticised other authors for plagiarism.
-In 2011, he praised the debut spy novel Assassin of Secrets by Q.R.
-Markham, but after reading allegations that a scene in the novel was plagiarised, Duns investigated and discovered that large sections of the novel had been copied.
-He informed the British publisher Hodder, and the book was pulled by Hodder and U.S. publisher Little, Brown and Company.
+In 2011 he praised the debut spy novel Assassin of Secrets by Q. R. Markham, but after reading allegations that a scene in the novel was plagiarised, Duns investigated and discovered that large sections of the novel had been copied.
+He informed the British publisher Hodder, and the book was pulled by Hodder and US publisher Little, Brown and Company.
+Markham later publicly apologised.

-In 2012, he discovered that the novelist R. J. Ellory had written positive reviews of his own books while responding negatively to rivals, on the Amazon website through the use of sockpuppets.
+In 2012 he discovered that the novelist R. J. Ellory had written positive reviews of his own books while responding negatively to rivals, on the Amazon website through the use of sockpuppets.
 Ellory admitted he had done this, and apologised for it.
 Duns has also examined methods used by British author Stephen Leather since his admission in 2012 that he uses a network of sockpuppets to promote his own work online.
 Duns has also alleged that Leather has harassed him online in retaliation.

-In 2012, Duns helped organise an open letter signed by over 50 authors condemning the use by certain authors of sockpuppets, fake reviews and other deceptive marketing techniques.
+In 2012 Duns helped organise an open letter signed by over 50 authors condemning the use by certain authors of sockpuppets, fake reviews and other deceptive marketing techniques.

+Personal life

+Duns lived in Stockholm, Sweden, from 2004, and subsequently moved to the Swedish-speaking Åland islands, in Finland.